Get E-Book

 // /Users/dev/project/src

-import.meta.url is the module's fully resolved file:// URL. import.meta.filename and import.meta.dirname are the equivalent of CJS's __filename and __dirname, added in Node v21.2 and backported to v20.11.
-Before that, you'd convert the URL manually with fileURLToPath(import.meta.url).
+For local file modules, import.meta.url is the fully resolved file: URL. import.meta.filename and import.meta.dirname are the ESM equivalents of CommonJS's __filename and __dirname, added in Node v21.2 and backported to v20.11.
+Before those properties existed, code had to convert the URL manually with fileURLToPath(import.meta.url).

 const resolvedPath = import.meta.resolve('./config.json');